Daniel Koßmann

 Project Description

-My research aims to answer the following questions: 1) How have various stakeholders and actors in the cultural playing field in Nairobi and Dar es Salaam reacted to the ‘new’ presence of Confucius Institutes and have they developed strategies in response?
-2) How have Confucius Institutes as a cultural and academic part of the Belt and Road Initiative affected the cultural playing field in Nairobi and Dar es Salaam?
-3) How do cultural stakeholders and actors compare and contrast Confucius Institutes and other transnational cultural institutes?
+My research aims to answer the following questions: 1) How have various stakeholders and actors in the cultural playing field in Dar es Salaam reacted to the emergence of the Confucius Institute and have they developed stratageiss in response?
+2) How has the Confucius Institute, as a cultural and academic part of the Belt and Road Initiative, affected the cultural sector in Dar es Salaam?
+3) How do cultural stakeholders and actors compare and contrast the Confucius Institute with other transnational cultural institutes?

 Vita